stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 `#x1` and `#x1F`) except `#x9`, `#xA`, and `#xD`.
 With the newer XML 1.1
 parsers (including gSOAP) you should be fine.

-The length of a string type can be restricted with a typedef:
+The length of a string of a typedef-defined string type can be restricted:

     typedef std::string ns__password 6:16;